JeffWeinell/REEs/README.md

 **MHC loci**: I used grep to search within the annotation table of the *T. sirtalis* genome (**ref_Thamnophis_sirtalis-6.0_top_level_JLW.gff3**) for CDS features of major histocompatibility genes, using the following grep search terms: (1) "MHC", (2) "major histocompatibility".
 Results = 86 CDS regions corresponding to exons of 19 genes (**ref_Thamnophis_sirtalis-6.0_top_level_JLW_immune-loci-CDS.gff3**).

-Two of these CDS regions were very short (XXX and XXX) and therefore were not included as potential targets.

-For the remaining 84 MHCs, target loci included the entire CDS region plus approximately equal amounts of upstream and downstream non-coding DNA (0-60nt).
+Target loci included the entire CDS region plus approximately equal amounts of upstream and downstream non-coding DNA (0-60nt).
 The amount of flanking non-coding DNA targetted was determined by the size of baits (120nt baits).
-Specifically, the following script was used to define coordinates of target loci:
+Specifically, the following R script was used to (1) define coordinates of target loci, and (2) to extract MHC targets from the *T. sirtalis* genome and save them to the file **MHC-target-loci.fasta**:

 ```
+library(RCurl)
+source("~/SnakeCap_functions.R")

 annotations.MHC  <- read.table(file="~/ref_Thamnophis_sirtalis-6.0_top_level_JLW_immune-loci-CDS.gff3",sep="\t")
 MHC.contigs      <- annotations.MHC[,1]
 CDS.start        <- apply(X=annotations.MHC[,4:5],MARGIN=1,FUN=min) ### for each row, the start is position is defined as the smaller of the two values in column 4 and 5